GabaCorreaSB/GabaCorreaSB/README.md

 #### After I had achieved a reasonable understanding at python, shell and C++ I started to create projects, some of which can be found here at my github.
 After I had coded only for personal projects I did what I wanted and started my life as a Software Engineer.

-- 🔭 I’m currently working as Software Engineer
+- 🔭 I’m currently working as a Software Engineer
 - 🌱 I’m currently learning Async programming and Frontend programming

 ### Tools and Technologies